389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

 * dblayer\_in\_import: replace the check about db region by something else (I am thinking about using a file lock in the backend directory instead.
 No real reason to rely on the db architecture to know whether an import process is running)
+* Note: There are some work to do about the transaction handling:
+	* Need a read txn for read operation while in bdb most read operation were transactionless
+    * Need to remove recursive transaction handling (or at least handle them explicitly as nested when creating/commiting/aborting because lmdb does not support nested txn (so nested txn will be the parent txn and the commit/abort of nested txn should do nothing)

 ## API ##